Encoding

 1. Let item be the result of reading from decoder’s I/O queue.

-2. If item is end-of-queue, then:
+2. If item is end-of-queue:

 1. Let outputChunk be the result of running serialize I/O queue with decoder and output.